 4- Be more efficient

 I’ll be honest, I am not the kind of highly enthusiastic housekeeping person (ask my fiancé… wait, no don’t).
 To me, working at home is like the perfect place to be distracted all of the time.
 Stuff, wherever I lay eyes on, has me always thinking about anything but work.
 On the other hand, I do feel (a little) bad to leave everything in disarray when I am leaving for the office in the morning.
 The office is clean (My home is too.
 There is a difference between dirty and cluttered!)
 It helps me concentrate.
 I don’t see the bills piled up on the counter nor do I think about the dishes in the sink that I should’ve done last night.
-I am at my desk, behind my 27-inch monitor.
-I have nothing else to do but work.
-And that’s perfect to me.
+All I think about is working, behind at my desk behind my 27-inch monitor.
+And that’s perfect for me.